xmatters/xm-labs-step-msteam-channels/README.md

 # Flow Designer Steps

 Here are the configurations and scripts you will require to create each of the custom steps.
 Open a communication plan in xMatters and then open the flow designer for any of the forms/flows.
-On the *CUSTOM* tab in right had toolbar you will find the *Create a custom step* button.
+On the **CUSTOM** tab in right had toolbar you will find the **Create a custom step** button.
 For each of these steps click that button and fill in the details as shown here.

 Once you have all the custom steps created you can drag them into any flow in that communication plan and configure the step.
 You can use them over and over again in any flow on that com plan.

 ## Authenticate
 Authenticate with the Microsoft Graph API and get a session token to authorise subsequent steps.

 To do anything in MS Teams through the Graph API you need to first get a session token.
-Send in your Tenant ID, Client ID and Client Secret retrieved from the Azure portal with the above steps.
+Send in your **Tenant ID**, **Client ID** and **Client Secret** retrieved from the [Azure portal with the above steps](#microsoft-office-365-setup-via-azure-console).
 In return you will get a Session Token as an output that can be passed to later steps.

 ### Settings